Othman-Saleh/Screen-Capture/README.md

 The folders and files are in the same folder as the exe and are named based on the exact time their were captured followed by a numerical sequence.

+Each time the start button is pressed, a new folder group is created for better organization.

 **WARNING: May slow down computers with lower specs, please use at your own discretion!**